Old Trapper's Lodge: Controversy

-Over the years the Ehn family relocated out of the area, the administration at the college also changed.
-The sculptures remained as part of the campus known as Alvin Cleveland Park but little was done to maintain them.
-In 2020, an arising of protests and disdain for public monuments that commemorated racial subjugation took hold across the country.
-Professor James McKeever a faculty member at the Pierce College led an effort to bring awareness to the sculpture's misrepresentation of Native Americans and other distorted portrayals of the "Wild West".
-McKeever said that nine years prior a student mentioned the sculptures and together with his social justice group, that consisted of Black, Latino and Indigenous students they set on path to remove the sculptures.
+Over the years the Ehn family relocated out of the area, and the administration at the college changed.
+The sculptures remained in a part of the campus known as Alvin Cleveland Park, but little was done to maintain them.
+In 2020, an arising of protests and disdain for public monuments commemorating racial subjugation took hold across the country.
+Professor James McKeever, a faculty member at Pierce College, led an effort to bring awareness to the sculpture's misrepresentation of Native Americans and other distorted portrayals of the "Wild West".
+McKeever said that nine years prior, a student mentioned the sculptures, and together with his social justice group consisting of Black, Latino, and Indigenous students, they set on path to remove the sculptures.
 The students agreed that the narrative the sculptures portrayed were racist and offensive by today's social standards.

-State Marker 939.5
+State Marker 939-5

+Several California Historical Landmarks share the number 939 — “Twentieth Century Folk Art Environments (Thematic)”.

-Marker on the site 939.5 reads:
+The plaque on the site reads: